 The education support qualifications are designed to meet the needs of TAs in a range of education settings, including public and independent schools and community education settings.
 TAs provide assistance and support to teachers and students under broad-based supervision.

-Certificate III in Education Support is the entry level qualification for Education Support workers.
+Certificate III in School Based Education Support is the entry level qualification for Education Support workers.
 It is suited to those people seeking a career in education support or just starting their career, working in an education support role.

 Entry Requirements: Equivalent Year 10

-Certificate IV in Education Support is suited to education support workers with experience working in a school support role, working at a moderate level of autonomy, and providing some supervision or leadership to other staff or volunteers.
+Certificate IV in School Based Education Support is suited to education support workers with experience working in a school support role, working at a moderate level of autonomy, and providing some supervision or leadership to other staff or volunteers.

 TIP: Choose your State or Territory to refine your search